danbev/learning-linux-kernel/README.md

 have higher permissions without having to be setuid.
-So setuid can be set using `chmod u+s` on a binary will make that the effective user of when a process starts and the executable object file is loaded into memory an executed.
+So setuid can be set using `chmod u+s` on a binary will make that the effective user of when a process starts and the executable object file is loaded into memory and executed.
 This is an all or nothing thing, we get all the permissions or none.

-Remember that when a new process is to be created the `fork` call be called which will make a copy of the current process.
-During this process the capabilities will be copied.
-Normally `excecve` will be called which will replace the copied process (the address spaces) with the image read from the executable object file.
+Remember that when a new process is to be created `fork` is called which will make a copy of the current process.
+During this process of forking the capabilities will be copied.
+Normally `execve` will be called which will replace the copied process (the address spaces) with the image read from the executable object file.
 If the binary has the setuid set all permitted and effective capabilities are enabled.